CleanMachine1/capitalise/README.md

 This is a fork of https://github.com/tommysolsen/capitalise

+The current 2 commands available for use are:

+    capitalise.First
+    capitalise.Specified

 ## Usage